sortable/ads/README.md

 * `npm run serve` - build and serve from root folder at localhost:9000/
 * `npm run test` - run tests with MochaJS
 * `npm run docs` - serve docs locally at localhost:3000

+### Contribution

+As the project is in its early stages, we are not accepting PRs at the moment.
+However, you are welcome to open issues or feature requests.

 ### License